 Ford is a leader in green building and is committed to the sustainable design of our facilities and landscapes using the basic principles of resource effectiveness, lifecycle assessment, health, safety and environmental performance.
 In the past, we have included green building design principles into our buildings on a case-by-case basis.
 To help standardize and broaden our efforts in this area, we are currently developing corporate specifications for building new facilities that will focus on sustainability.
 These specifications require that new manufacturing facilities be designed and constructed using the best practices Ford has developed at plants all over the world.
 These standards will act to replicate best practices across our global operations and create efficient and sustainable plants.
 Some examples of best engineering practices that will be implemented in our new facilities include:

 Ford piloted the LEED Existing Building (LEED-EB) certification process on Corporate Crossings, an office building that Ford developed in 1999 in Dearborn, Michigan.
 In 2011 we achieved LEED-EB Silver Certification for this building, the first Ford Motor Company building certified under the LEED-EB program.
-We are now in the process of seeking LEED Existing Building Operations and Maintenance (LEED-EBOM) certification for our Research and Innovation Center (RIC) in Dearborn, Michigan.
-In 2012, RIC will enter the “performance period” of the certification process.
+We are now in the process of seeking LEED Existing Building Operations and Maintenance (LEED-EBOM) certification for our Research and Innovation Center (RIC) in Dearborn.
+In March 2013, RIC entered the “performance period” of the certification process.
 During this period, actual building performance is measured for at least three months, after all of the changes we are making to the building and its operation to obtain certification credits are implemented.
 These changes include energy-efficiency technology upgrades, operational policies and staff training.
-We hope to have the RIC facility LEED-EBOM certified in 2013.
+We hope to have the RIC facility LEED-EBOM certified in 2014.

 Based on these experiences, Ford is evaluating the certification of the balance of our portfolio of commercial office buildings through the USGBC’s LEED for Existing Buildings: Operations and Maintenance Volume program.
 The LEED Volume Program was designed by the USGBC to meet industry needs for a streamlined approach to certifying similar buildings and spaces.
 The program, through the use of prototype standards, allows organizations to simplify the LEED documentation for multiple buildings or spaces of a similar type or management.